ElaineArchbold/DataCentricProject/README.md

 The navbar, footer and all buttons have hover states activated to change size/colour when the user hovers over them, to improve the UX.

 ### Features Left to Implement
+1. This site is specific to each user, so would need users to login to access their own to-do database and shopping list.
-With the Mrs Hinch login details for Instagram, I would be able to replace the Instagram iframe on the home page with her Instagram feed.
+2. With the Mrs Hinch login details for Instagram, I would be able to replace the Instagram iframe on the home page with her Instagram feed.

 ## Technologies Used